 - Non-harvesting management.
-Staff implement non-harvesting management, which is small-scale work that promotes continued growth of healthy trees.
+Staff implement non-harvesting management, which is smallscale work that promotes continued growth of healthy trees.
 Some of these practices include: - Grape vine removal: grape vines grow upwards into trees, damaging them and restricting the growth of trees in the canopy.
 Staff cut vines to alleviate these issues in about 33 acres of watershed forest. - Tree girdling: In sensitive areas where trees cannot be accessed by traditional logging equipment and are experiencing overcrowding conditions, staff stunt the growth of surrounding trees to promote the growth of other trees, and especially target uncommon or desired species in the area.
 These trees can then get more sunlight, space, and other resources needed to mature.
 Staff have girdled hundreds of trees in watershed forests.

-The Water Resources Department is collaborating with the GIS Department to document and plan future forestry work using the map-based software VUEWorks.
-This method allows staff to plan, document fieldwork, and develop a catalogue of forest management efforts.
-Land Stewards input much of their observed data into GIS and VUEWorks.
+The department collaborated The Water Resources Department is with a local land trust to support collaborating with the GIS Department conservation efforts and identify to document and plan future forestry property in the watershed with the work using the map-based software VUEWorks.
+This method allows staff potential for conservation.
+Nearly to plan, document fieldwork, and 50% of the forested land in the Little River Watershed is owned by the develop a catalogue of forest management efforts.
+Land Stewards Commission.
+An additional 9% is input much of their observed data protected by public or non-profit land into GIS and VUEWorks.